Sustainable bio-energy and biobased products

 Plants and human health

-Food has a great impact on our health and the prevention of disease.
-In a society where food is abundant, health depends on a balanced diet.
-This not only depends on grains, vegetables and fruits that are produced safely, but also on sufficient intake of vitamins and minerals, and access to health-promoting molecules.
-Research on plant metabolic pathways is needed to produce food sources or plant-derived products for the benefit of public health.
+Food has a huge impact on our health and on disease prevention; a balanced diet is essential for a healthy body.
+This depends not only on safely produced grains, vegetables and fruits, but also on sufficient intake of vitamins and minerals, and access to health-promoting molecules.
+Research on plant metabolic pathways is needed to produce food sources or plant-derived products that will benefit public health.